HeySreelal/genie/README.md

 ## 🙏 Acknowledgments

-- **Google Gemini AI** - For powering our intelligent commit message generation
+- **Google Gemini AI** - For powering our intelligent commit message generation with generous free tier limits
 - **Go Community** - For the amazing ecosystem and tools
 - **Contributors** - Thank you to everyone who helps improve `genie`!